nrwl/ci/README.md

 This means that you cannot do things such as embed additional Github actions within the workflow, or majorly customize the steps we have set up for you.

-If you find yourself needing to customize things beyond what is supported by Github reusable workflows, then the best way is to simply take a look at the source of the workflows within this repo [./.github/workflows](./.github/workflows) and use that as your starting point directly within your own configs.
+If you find yourself needing to customize things beyond what is supported by Github reusable workflows, then the best way is to simply take a look at the source of the workflows within this repo [./.github/workflows](./.github/workflows) and use that as your starting point directly within your configs.

 ## Example Usage

-The following will configure a CI workflow which runs on the `main` branch, and on all pull requests into the `main` branch.
+The following will configure a CI workflow that runs on the `main` branch, and on all pull requests into the `main` branch.
 The CI workflow will do the following:

 - Checkout your repo at the appropriate depth for determining affected projects
 - Determine the `head` and `base` SHAs to use for `nx affected`